The power of mentoring - connecting our past, present and future

-'We are extremely proud of our alumnae community and of our Old Girls who continue to connect with the school.
-Now is the time to strengthen those connections - to recognise the wealth of life experience and expertise of our Old Girls; to share knowledge and ideas to achieve more, faster, and together and to set the agenda on what the future for women in work can look like.
+'We are extremely proud of our alumnae community and of our Old Girls who continue to connect with the School.
+Our aim is to strengthen those connections - to recognise the wealth of life experience and expertise of our Old Girls; to share knowledge and ideas to achieve more, faster, and together and to set the agenda on what the future for women in work can look like.

 Through our exciting new initiative, The Kate Scheme, we will guide our young women, inspiring self-belief and highlighting career aspirations and choices.
 Sharing your career stories can help shape theirs.

 Why are we doing this?

 - Only 20% of SMEs in the UK are majority led by women

 - Only 25% of FTSE100 board members are female